 - To bind together veggie burgers or meatloaf

-- To make chicken, turkey, grass-fed beef, or fish burgers, for example like these Cilantro Salmon Burgers
+- To make chicken, turkey, grass-fed beef or fish burgers, like these Cilantro Salmon Burgers

 - To thicken soups or stews without the need for dairy or refined flour